cookies-xor-cream/HugoTest/content/posts/poetry/kholed-at-midnight.md

 *The water's cold and number than*
 *your icy heart and frosty tact*
 *you didn't have to name the kid,*
-*least not post-mortem like you did.*
+*least not post-mortem like you did".*

 "You can just say it directly,
 one 'fuck you' that's aptly put,